 \subsection{Algorithms}

-Equivalent to the various annotation schemes deployed to annotate datasets, the task of abusive language detection has been formulated as a supervised binary (with only two classes, e.g.,\@ \citeauthor{wulczyn2017ex}, \citeyearR{wulczyn2017ex}), multi-class (with more than two classes, e.g.,\@ \citeauthor{8685083}, \citeyearR{8685083}), multi-label (with instances belonging to one or more classes, e.g.,\@ \citeauthor{ibrohim2019multi}, \citeyearR{ibrohim2019multi}), or multi-task (with multiple learning objectives solved simultaneously, e.g.,\@ \citeauthor{abu-farha-magdy-2020-multitask}, \citeyearR{abu-farha-magdy-2020-multitask}) classification problem. \citeA{fortuna2018survey} conducted a systematic review on automatic detection of hate speech in text and enumerated dictionary-based, rule-based, and feature-based techniques, as well as early deep learning models applied to this task.
-Since then, deep learning models, such as convolutional neural networks (CNN) \cite{gamback2017using}, recurrent neural networks (RNN) \cite{zhang2018detecting}, and transformers \cite{alonso2020hate}, have been applied to build automatic abuse detection systems, and high performances have been achieved as these algorithms improved. \citeA{naseem2020survey} showed that besides the training algorithms, preprocessing methods significantly impact the performance of the trained classifiers, which is often overlooked.
-They developed an intelligent tweet processing method that minimizes information loss at the preprocessing stage. \citeA{ayo2020machine} focused specifically on hate speech classification of Twitter data and surveyed the machine learning approaches used for this task. \citeA{aluru2020deep} reviewed the deep learning algorithms applied to multilingual hate speech detection.
+Equivalent to the various annotation schemes deployed to annotate datasets, the task of abusive language detection has been formulated as a supervised binary (with only two classes, e.g.,\@ \shortciteauthor{wulczyn2017ex}, \citeyearR{wulczyn2017ex}), multi-class (with more than two classes, e.g.,\@ \shortciteauthor{8685083}, \citeyearR{8685083}), multi-label (with instances belonging to one or more classes, e.g.,\@ \shortciteauthor{ibrohim2019multi}, \citeyearR{ibrohim2019multi}), or multi-task (with multiple learning objectives solved simultaneously, e.g.,\@ \shortciteauthor{abu-farha-magdy-2020-multitask}, \citeyearR{abu-farha-magdy-2020-multitask}) classification problem. \shortciteA{fortuna2018survey} conducted a systematic review on automatic detection of hate speech in text and enumerated dictionary-based, rule-based, and feature-based techniques, as well as early deep learning models applied to this task.
+Since then, deep learning models, such as convolutional neural networks (CNN) \shortcite{gamback2017using}, recurrent neural networks (RNN) \shortcite{zhang2018detecting}, and transformers \shortcite{alonso2020hate}, have been applied to build automatic abuse detection systems, and high performances have been achieved as these algorithms improved. \shortciteA{naseem2020survey} showed that besides the training algorithms, preprocessing methods significantly impact the performance of the trained classifiers, which is often overlooked.
+They developed an intelligent tweet processing method that minimizes information loss at the preprocessing stage. \shortciteA{ayo2020machine} focused specifically on hate speech classification of Twitter data and surveyed the machine learning approaches used for this task. \shortciteA{aluru2020deep} reviewed the deep learning algorithms applied to multilingual hate speech detection.